 EVERWhite’s non-porous surface is a winner not just for people using the boards for presentations or planning, but also for maintenance staff and for purchasing departments.
 Maintenance staff appreciate the ease of cleaning, while administrators and purchasing departments like the fact that, with EVERWhite’s lifetime guarantee, they don’t need to continually replace whiteboards.

-Our non-staining surface goes on every board we manufacture – including our whiteboards with custom designs printed underneath the surface, our custom size whiteboards, and our MOBILEGuard Ballistic Panel Systems.
+Our non-staining surface goes on every board we manufacture – including our whiteboards with custom designs printed underneath the surface and our custom size whiteboards.

 So if you’re looking for a whiteboard that stays bright and white, that has the best erasability, that’s easy to clean, and that lasts a long time, EVERWhite is the smart choice.
 See our selection of whiteboards with our non-porous dry erase surface, with aluminum frames and wood frames.